 For my first post I decided to write about E numbers after coming across a programme about them on BBC iPlayer.
 This is actually a three-part ‘adventure’ to uncover the truth about these additives.
-I watched the last part of it which can currently be seen here.
+I only watched the last part of it and here is what I’ve learned from it.

 What are actually E numbers?